|

 Early Light

-Black Kettle watched amazed
+Black Kettle watched

-who had shouted, Come under the flag,
+who had cried, Come under the flag,

 under the flag were safe.